P-ks/QR-code-Generator-/README.md

 # QR-code-Generator
- QR code generator using power of nodejs as the backend.
+ QR code generator using tech of nodejs in backend.